locoblueog/locoblueog/README.md

-- Tnterested in Crypto and DeFi
+- Interested in Crypto and DeFi
 - Currently learning about blockchain and ML/DL.

 <!---